 Warning signs commonly associated with oppositional defiant disorder include: noncompliance with rules, frequent temper tantrums, spitefulness, irritability, deliberate attempts to upset or annoy those around you and/or a complete refusal to accept any blame or responsibility for mistakes or actions.
 These behaviors may begin and remain within the home or they seep into other parts of your life.
 Generally speaking, these interactions are limited to those who are well-known to you such as your parents, siblings and/or peers.

 How Common is Oppositional Defiant Disorder?

-Studies have set the prevalence of this disorder as high as 16 to 20% among school age children.
+Studies have set the prevalence of this disorder as high as 16 to 20% among school-age children.
 Although it has been diagnosed in children as young as 3, it usually presents by age 8.
-Prepubescent boys display signs more often than girls of the same age – a that pattern continues after puberty.
+Prepubescent boys display signs more often than girls of the same age – and that pattern continues after puberty.

 Attention-deficit/hyperactivity disorder (ADHD) and learning and communication disorders are frequently seen in children and young people diagnosed with oppositional defiant disorder.